devlaming/mgreml/README.md

 The file `components.VCs.var.out` contains a 110-by-110 matrix representing the covariance matrix of those estimates.

+:warning: please notice that `--variance-components` does NOT have a diagnostic for unreasonably large standard errors: that diagnostic is only reported for factor coefficients (i.e. when using `--factor-coefficients`).

 ### Nested models and likelihood-ratio tests

 `mgreml` can also be used to specify two models at once, to compare them using a likelihood-ratio test, provided the null model is nested with respect to the alternative.
 E.g. one can use the following command to compare the saturated model to the previously considered model assuming perfect genetic correlations and no environment correlations at all: